Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • For TV/movie clips, all audible lines should be transcribed, if possible.
 If the audio interferes with dialogue, please give precedence to most plot-pertinent content.

-• All same-language audible songs that do not interfere with dialogue should be titled, if the rights have been granted.
+• All same-language audible songs that do not interfere with dialogue should be subtitled.

 • Use song title identifiers when applicable - song titles should be in quotes: [Musik: "Forever Your Girl" von Paula Abdul]